 Starting with our baseline characterization of the income composition channel, which we also define as the intensive margin of QE, Figure 1 shows that the key income component for most households is income from employment and self-employment.
 We use impulse responses of wages to assess how these income components are affected by QE at the household level.
-For income from rental of properties, financial investments and pensions, instead, we assume that there is no change due to QE.11 In section 3.2.3 we provide a robustness analysis to gauge the relevance of this no-change assumption for some categories of income, such as financial income.
+For income from rental of properties and financial investments we use VAR impulse responses of gross operating surplus.
+For pensions, instead, we assume that there is no change due to QE, in line with the fact that most pensions in the euro area are defined-benefit (and thus not linked to asset prices).